nornir/nornir.github.io/source/index.rst

 Welcome to Nornir's documentation!
 ==================================

+Nornir's takes large sets of overlapping images in 2D and produce registered (a.k.a. aligned) 2D and 3D volumes of any size and scale.

-The repository for Nornir lives at `http://github.com/nornir/`_
+The github repository for Nornir lives at `http://github.com/nornir/`_

 Contents
 --------